Gavrikov’s late goal lifts Blue Jackets over Islanders 3-2

 Columbus is missing a raft of players including forwards Brandon Dubinsky (wrist) and Josh Anderson (shoulder), and defensemen Ryan Murray (lower body) and Markus Nutivarra (upper body).

-Tortorella lauded additions like Gerbe who have filled in and helped his team back into the playoff race.

-”Gerbe played a tremendous game tonight,” the coach said. ”It’s a credit to what they are doing down in Cleveland.”

-NOTES: Tortorella tied Jacques Martin for 13th on the career list with 1,294 games coached. .
+NOTES: Blue Jackets coach John Tortorella tied Jacques Martin for 13th on the career list with 1,294 games coached. .
 The teams complete their four-game season series March 30 in Columbus. .
 Islanders forward Andrew Ladd played his first NHL game since March 24 when he tore his left ACL.
 The 34-year-old left wing had played 19 games for AHL Bridgeport this season, with seven goals and two assists.
 Ladd signed a seven-year, $38.5 million free-agent contract with the Islanders in July 2016 and had 23 goals during his first season with the team and 12 the following year.
-Hampered by knee issues last season, he scored only three times in 26 games. ”I thought Andrew did some good things,” Trotz said. ”First time through it was good.” … The Islanders scratched defenseman Scott Mayfield (illness) and forwards Ross Johnston and Leo Komarov. .
+Hampered by knee issues last season, he scored only three times in 26 games. … The Islanders scratched defenseman Scott Mayfield (illness) and forwards Ross Johnston and Leo Komarov. .
 The Islanders were also without Cal Clutterbuck, who needed surgery after getting a serious cut on his left wrist against the Bruins last Thursday night. .
 The Blue Jackets scratched forwards Sonny Milano and Cam Atkinson, plus defenseman Gabriel Carlsson.

 UP NEXT